Unsupervised Behaviour Discovery with Quality-Diversity Optimisation: Introduction

 \IEEEPARstart{F}{ollowing} the recent improvements in the robotics field, robots can now complete tasks that are too complex or too risky for humans, including inspecting the damages on nuclear plants \cite{nagatani2013emergency}, extinguishing flames \cite{peskoe2019paris} and exploring other planets \cite{sanderson2010mars}.
 In such critical missions, robots should exhibit some versatility and resilience, especially if they fall into an unforeseen situation.
 From an engineering point of view, it is technically challenging to anticipate every possible situation a robot could have to face.
 One solution to this challenge is to enable robots to discover their abilities autonomously.
 With such autonomous learning, engineers would not be required to hand-craft behaviours and controllers for all the different situations the robot may face.
 Having robots that discover autonomously their abilities would not only improve their autonomy and resilience, but also reduce the number of technical challenges required to program them.

 This problem of learning diverse behaviours for a robotic system can be addressed via Quality-Diversity (QD) algorithms.
 QD algorithms are a recently introduced class of evolutionary algorithms \cite{Pugh2015, Pugh2016} that aim to find not only a single solution to an optimisation problem, but instead generate a large collection of diverse and high-performing solutions.
-In robotics, QD algorithms have been particularly used for generating collections of diverse behaviours, also called behavioural repertoires~\cite{Cully2014} Such collections have been used to solve tasks such as legged locomotion~\cite{duarte2017evolution, Lehman2011}, maze navigation~\cite{gravina2018quality}, ball throwing~\cite{kim2017learning} or damage recovery~\cite{Cully2014, chatzilygeroudis2018reset}.
+In robotics, QD algorithms have been particularly used for generating collections of diverse behaviours, also called behavioural repertoires~\cite{Cully2014} Such collections have been used to solve diverse tasks such as legged locomotion~\cite{duarte2017evolution, Lehman2011}, maze navigation~\cite{gravina2018quality} and ball throwing~\cite{kim2017learning}.
+In real-world environments, the diversity of behaviours present in such collections can be exploited to efficiently recover from damage ~\cite{Cully2014, chatzilygeroudis2018reset}.